kplekhanov/quantum_solver_ed/README.md

 # quantum_solver_ed

 Cpp library for exact diagonalization of interacting quantum many-body systems.\
-See examples to see basic routines
+Go to "examples" to see basic routines

 **What it can do**: